bbotelho3/webscript/README.md

 An ANTLR definition for a stricter subset of JavaScript.

-The objective is to have a language that is cleaner and less error prone, using software engineering best practices.
+The objective is to have a language that is cleaner and less error-prone, using software engineering best practices.

 Installation
 ------------